llmcontext/gomcp/README.md

 ### configuration file

-Once compiled, the `mcp` command needs a configuration file to start the server.
+Your mcp server needs a configuration file to start.

 An example of configuration file would be: